 Even if you don’t consciously compare to others, sometimes you just can’t help it.
 You go on Facebook, and you see others posting happy pictures about their life.
 Someone went on holiday.
 You wish you are there.
 Someone gets promoted.
 You wish you could be promoted too.
 Someone is dating.
 You wish you are dating too.

 Don’t blame social media.
 There’s nothing wrong with social media.
 You can’t stop people from sharing their successes.
 And it’s not just social media, it’s everywhere.
 You can’t hide from it.
 Sharing successes is a good thing.

 Other people’s successes don’t make you a failure.

 We love to make everything about ourselves even when the situation has nothing to do with us.
-When you master not taking things personal, you will eventually stop comparing yourself to others.
+When you master not taking things personally, you will eventually stop comparing yourself to others.